Financial Aid Satisfactory Academic Progress

 What happens when the appealed probation session is complete?

 A student may regain or lose federal eligibility following the appealed probation session.
 The status for the session following the appealed probation session will fall into one of the categories below:

 - Stay in an appealed probation status.
 In order to remain in appealed probation status, a student must have a completion rate of 66.67% and GPA average of 2.0 or better for undergraduate students or a 3.0 or better for graduate students during the appealed probation session.
-To determine your rate and calculate GPA, see GPA calculator and Completion Rate Calculator.

 - Move back to a suspension status.
 If student does not meet the required pace of completion or GPA, the student status will return to suspension and federal aid will be cancelled for future sessions.

 - Move to satisfactory status.
 If a student meets the overall GPA and/or pace of completion requirements for satisfactory academic progress, aid will be reinstated.
 Maximum time measure of 150% suspension excluded.

 Students who remain in an appealed probationary status will have aid in place for the next session and will continue to be monitored each session.
 Students who move back to a suspension status will not have aid in place the next session and have the option of Reinstatement.
 Students who move to a satisfactory status will have aid reinstated and will be reviewed again the following May.